How the Oral Microbiota Influences Gut Health and Microbiome Balance

 Microbiome Scientist, Author & Founder of Next-Microbiome

-Ali Rıza Akın is a microbiome scientist with nearly 30 years of biotechnology and translational research experience in Silicon Valley.
+Ali Rıza Akın is a microbiome scientist with nearly 30 years of experience in biotechnology and translational research in Silicon Valley.
 He is the discoverer of Christensenella californii, a novel human-associated microbial species linked to metabolic and mucosal health.

 His scientific expertise spans: